 I have had the honor of completing many incredible projects over the course of my career, including the Natural Energy Laboratory of Hawaii, the Harvey Milk Terminal One at San Francisco International Airport, and the University of California San Francisco Precision Cancer Medical Building.
 However, my most satisfying customer success story comes from a 300,000 square-foot tower project in eastern Washington.
 Our team was hired by the general contractor and owner to review the models prior to construction for feasibility, constructability, and technological efficiency.
 Our findings were based upon understanding the synergy between building construction in the real world as well as the virtual environment.
 The report VEC created was pivotal to the direction the project would take — our team found critical errors contained within the models reviewed which would impact countless systems and subsystems downstream and lead to financial impacts for the owner as well.
 Our ability to identify these issues early on in the project lifecycle allowed the owner to pivot and reposition the project to a path of success.

-My favorite memories can be found in the grey areas between successes and failures, or life changing events, real talk, and change.
+My favorite memories can be found in the gray areas between successes and failures, or life changing events, real talk, and change.
 What becomes more apparent to me is the resiliency and desire of my coworkers to strive to be the best versions of themselves personally and professionally.
-I value those opportunities that afford me to the time to listen, ask questions, guide, and share my experiences and challenges as we continue to create a unique place in this industry as an organization and as individuals.
+I value those opportunities that afford me the time to listen, ask questions, guide, and share my experiences and challenges as we continue to create a unique place in this industry — as an organization and as individuals.